Kendall Jenner And Ben Simmons Spotted At Market Together

 — PhillyChitChat (@HughE_Dillon) March 26, 2019

-On multiple occasions, Jennerhas attended basketball games with Simmons’ mother, per Cosmopolitan.
+On multiple occasions, Jenner has attended basketball games with Simmons’ mother, per Cosmopolitan.
 In one moment that became a meme, per The Inquisitr, Jenner was spotted looking at LeBron James during a game between the Sixers and Lakers, but continued to cheer for the Sixers as they defeated Los Angeles.

 This was the same week that a tampering investigation was launched into Simmons’ reported desire to meet with all-time great and Lakers front office executive Earvin “Magic” Johnson, amid long held but largely baseless rumors that Simmons may one day want to sign with Los Angeles in order to get closer to Jenner.
 However, that investigation was soon closed, and Simmons is eligible to sign a contract extension with Philadelphia before next season.